-The motherboard comes with a surface mount LGA775 socket designed for the Intel® CoreTM2 Quad / CoreTM2 Extreme / CoreTM2 Duo / Pentium® Extreme / Pentium® D / Pentium® 4 / Celeron® Processors
+The motherboard comes with a surface mount LGA775 socket designed for the Intel® CoreTM2 Extreme / CoreTM2 Quad / CoreTM2 Duo / Pentium® D / Pentium® 4 and Celeron® E1000 Series and 400 Series processors.

-- · Make sure the AC power is off before you install the CPU. - If installing a dual-core CPU, connect the chassis fan cable to the chassis fan connector to ensure system stability.
+- Make sure the AC power is off before you install the CPU. - If installing a dual-core CPU, connect the chassis fan cable to the chassis fan connector to ensure system stability.